jborlik/AdventOfCode2017/README.md

 * Day 22:  Walking around a big ("infinite") grid, changing states.
 I used string manipulation, which was probably slower than necessary.
 * Day 23:  Did part 1, no problem.
 But part 2 doesn't seem to exit.
 * Day 24:  Recursively define candidate bridges.
 The trick is to pass in a list of available components (which needs to be copied)
+* Day 25:  Just a little state machine.
+Use a dictionary as an "infinite tape".
+Nice!